 The pain of business costs is reduced when you know that every dollar spent brings rewards in the form of Velocity Points in Virgin Australia’s rewards program.
 The earning rates are:

 Redeeming Velocity points

 When it comes to spending Velocity Points, there’s a host of options:

-Most redemptions have a ‘points plus pay’ option, in case you don’t have quite enough points for the item or experience you have chosen.
+Most redemptions have a ‘points plus pay’ option, in case you don’t have quite enough points for the item you have chosen.

 Complimentary insurance targeting the business traveller